The following are resources that are especially for parents of Pacific University students.

 What your student may experience

-For your son or daughter, college will likely be a period of intellectual stimulation and growth, career exploration and development, increased autonomy, self-exploration and discovery, and social involvement.
-During this period, your children may forge new identities or seek to clarify their values and beliefs.
+For your student, college will likely be a period of intellectual stimulation and growth, career exploration and development, increased autonomy, self-exploration and discovery, and social involvement.
+During this period, your child may forge new identities or seek to clarify their values and beliefs.
 This may require an examination of self, friends, and family.
 It may also be a time for exploration and experimentation, and a period in which your student may question or challenge the values you hold dear.
-The changes your son or daughter may experience can occur quickly, as they begin to develop new peer relationships, gain competence in new areas, and learn to manage their independence.
+The changes your child may experience can occur quickly, as they begin to develop new peer relationships, gain competence in new areas, and learn to manage their independence.
 It is important to recognize that every student will experience his or her own unique set of challenges and adjustments, just as every family will have different expectations for and reactions to the college experience.

 What families may experience

 Often overlooked is the fact that the college experience is a significant transition for families as well as their students.
-You may experience feelings of happiness, excitement, and pride when it comes time to leave for college.
+You may experience feelings of happiness, excitement, and pride when it comes time for your student to leave for college.
 At the same time, you may feel a sense of sadness and pain and have many understandable fears and concerns about your student’s future and well-being.
-You may worry about safety issues and the ability to care effectively for him or herself.
-You may fear “losing” your child as he or she begins to function more independently and form deep attachments with peers.
+You may worry about safety issues and the ability to care effectively for themselves.
+You may fear “losing” your child as they begin to function more independently and form deep attachments with peers.
 You may be concerned about how your student will deal with alcohol, drugs, and sexual relationships.
 You may also wonder how performance in college will reflect on you as a family member.
 You can expect to feel a variety of emotions.

 How you can support your student